Hiwonder-docs/ROSOrin/source/docs/9_Gazebo_Simulation.md

 >
 > **Commands must be entered with correct capitalization.
 The Tab key can be used to auto-complete keywords.**

-If you want to perform mapping in an ideal environment but cannot build it in the real world, you can instead create the desired scene in Gazebo and carry out mapping simulation there.
+When mapping is required in an ideal environment that cannot be replicated in the real world, the desired scenario can be created in Gazebo for mapping simulation.

 1) On the virtual machine, click the desktop icon <img class="common_img" src="../_static/media/chapter_21/section_4/media/image2.png"  style="display:inline;vertical-align:middle;" /> to open a terminal.